 Bessma Momani, Background

-Bessma Momani has a Ph.D. in political science with a focus on international political economy.
-She is an associate professor at the Balsillie School of International Affairs at the University of Waterloo.
-She joined CIGI as a senior fellow in 2004.
+Bessma Momani is a senior fellow, joining CIGI in 2004.
+She has a Ph.D. in political science with a focus on international political economy, and is an associate professor at the Balsillie School of International Affairs and the University of Waterloo.
 She has been a visiting scholar at Georgetown University’s Mortara Center and at the Amman Institute, a research centre to improve local governance in the Middle East.

 Bessma has received a number of awards and prizes for her research and work.
 She is a Fulbright Scholar and is undertaking an Insight Development Grant funded by Canada’s Social Sciences and Humanities Research Council (SSHRC) on change in urban development in the Middle East caused by an influx of Arab Gulf investments.
 Bessma was also the recipient of a previous SSHRC grant on the reform of the International Monetary Fund's (IMF) Executive Board.
 She is the recipient of numerous awards for her writing, including the University of Waterloo’s Lois Claxton Humanities and Social Sciences Endowment Fund Award to support the publication of her co-edited volume studying Arab-Canadians.